GHSVS-de/plg_system_offlineghsvs/README.md

 ### For Joomla update and changelog server
 - Create new release with new tag.
-- - See and copy and complete release description in `dist/release.txt`.
+  - See and copy and complete release description in `dist/release_no-changelog.txt`.
-- Extracts(!) of the update and changelog XML for update and changelog servers are in `./dist` as well.
+- Extracts(!) of the update XML for update servers are in `./dist` as well.
 Copy/paste and make necessary additions.